 Don’t be deceived by the word BBQ; Buxton Hall is putting out some of the best food in Asheville.
 Voted in the top 10 new restaurants by Bon Appetit magazine in 2016, we love everything they do.
 Try a BBQ plate with hash & rice, America’s #1 chicken sandwich with an extra side of white BBQ sauce (it is actually that good), a bourbon Cheer Wine slushie and their banana pudding pie and you’ll never want to go home.

 Killer shellfish “happy hour” from 5-6pm with half-off all oysters, clams and shrimp.
-If you happen to be lucky enough to be in Asheville on a Monday, their $10 burger is Emilie’s favorite burger on the planet.
-Otherwise, they are putting out some beautiful, high-end food totally off the beaten-path.
+If you happen to be lucky enough to be in They are putting out some beautiful, high-end food totally off the beaten-path.
+Their sister restaurant The Admiral is in West Asheville, their new natural wine bar Leo’s House of Thirst is an awesome casual date-night spot and Emilie’s favorite burger from B&B is now featured in their new spot Baby Bull, where the burger is just as good as the epic fish sandwich.